jazzi/jazzi.github.io/_posts/2023-12-21-hpe-microserver-gen10-with-freebsd.md

 `smb://192.168.0.2`

 Also you might want to tune some kernel settings to max files handling.
-Add the followings into */etc/sysctl.conf*:
+Add the followings suggested by [Davd.io](https://www.davd.io/samba-fileserver-on-freebsd/) into */etc/sysctl.conf*:

 ```
 kern.maxfiles=25600